-The undersigned hereby appoints Zvi Alon, Chief Executive Officer and Bill Roeschlein, Chief Financial Officer (the "Named Proxies"), and each or either of them, as the true and lawful attomeys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of Common Stock of Tigo Energy, Inc. which the undersigned is entitled to vote at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") to be held on May 20, 2024 or any adjournment or postponement thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment or postponement thereof, conferring authority upon such Named Proxies to vote in their discretion on such other matters as may properly come before the Annual Meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Zvi Alon, Chief Executive Officer, and Bill Roeschlein, Chief Financial Officer (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of Common Stock of Tigo Energy, Inc. which the undersigned is entitled to vote at the 2025 Annual Meeting of Stockholders (the "Annual Meeting") to be held on May 19, 2025 or any adjournment or postponement thereof, conferring authority upon such other matters as may be properly brought before the meeting or any adjournment or postponement thereof, conferring authority upon such other matters as may properly come before the Annual Meeting and revoking any proxy heretofore given.

 THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof